stormpath/stormpath.github.io/source/guides/securing-your-api/index.markdown

 {% enddocs %}

 ## Create and Manage API Keys for an Account
 After you create an account for a developer, you will need to generate an API Key (or multiple) to be used when accessing your API.
-Each account will have an `apiKeys` property that will contains a collection of their API Keys and there will also be a list of API keys on a account's profile in the Stormpath Admin Console.
+Each account will have an `apiKeys` property that contains a collection of their API Keys.
+There will also be a list of API keys on a account's profile in the Stormpath Admin Console.
 You will be able to both create and manage keys in both.

 {% docs tip %}
 The `apiKeys` collection can be used to easily display the API Keys back to the Developer in your application's UI in addition to general purpose API key management.